bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 noremap <silent> <leader>et :Files src/__tests__/components<CR>
 ```

-When dealing with multiple frameworks I recommend scoping key mappings by
+When dealing with multiple frameworks I recommend scoping such key mappings by
 searching for a distinguishing file, that way key mappings can be reused such
 as the `<leader>ec` mapping noted above.